ryf1123/Oasis-in-the-Sky/README.md

 ![image-20190701163753275](assets/image-20190701163753275.png)

 Then, you can play this game in the first person perspective to get immersive experience.
 Use W-A-S-D-SPACE to control steps, use mouse to move your perspective.
 There are more things you can explore.
-(I won't tell you that you can actually drive the fire ballon🎈 to get a bird's angle.)
+(I won't tell you that you can actually drive the fire ballon🎈 to get a bird's angle. if you press `E` in it)

 #### If you cannot run it...